 A fellow volleyball coach blogger shared something he struggled with for a while.
 He was feeling a kind of resentment.
 In his case, he realized his decision to stop playing volleyball negatived impacted his enjoyment of coaching volleyball.
 My playing days are long in the past, so I can’t relate directly to his feelings (though I’m sure others can).
 Still, the post made me to ponder the idea of resenting coaching myself.

 I confess, there are times when coaching feels more like drudgery than something I love.
 Usually, that is when I want to give my focus to other things.
 Though sometimes I just want a little break.
 Funnily, in those situations it’s almost always the case that the “I really wish I didn’t have to coach tonight” feeling is forgotten once get to the gym.
-That’s something I keep in mind when those thoughts arose.
+That’s something I keep in mind when those thoughts arise.

 Pondering these sorts of issues makes one realize how easily our coaching can be impacted by what’s happening in the rest of our lives.
 At least it can if we’re not careful.
 This makes our approach to coaching inconsistent.
 By that I mean the personality we project to the team, and things like that.
-It is something important to be aware of.
-Consistency is something former Australian and Canadian national team coach Stelio DeRocco talkes about.
+It is important to be aware of.
+Consistency is something former Australian and Canadian national team coach Stelio DeRocco talks about.
 Here is an example from his Volleyball Coaching Wizards interview: